New South Wales RUB type carriage stock: Withdrawal

 Many were withdrawn as a number of locomotive hauled services ceased in the early 1990s.
 Those remaining were used on CountryLink's Canberra Express and Grafton Express and CityRail services to Bomaderry and Goulburn before being replaced by Endeavour railcars from 1994.

 Most were auctioned in August 1994 with the State Rail Authority retaining nine.

+In late 1993 or early 1994, before the cessation of the locomotive-hauled Sydney Express and its replacement with XPT trains, the Victorian operator V/Line purchased vans PHS2294 and PHS2296, because the generator sets were very similar to those in use in their PH head end power vans.

 Four were returned to service in March 1996 services to operate new services to Broken Hill and Griffith.
 These were replaced by Xplorers in April 2000.
 Some have been placed on RailCorp's heritage register.

 Carriage types

 SBS, TBS TDS, SDS & SBZ First Class Cars & SBH First Class with Luggage Compartment

-As built, the first 16 carriages (2240 - 2256) were given the code SBS and could seat 31 passengers in 2 and 1 rotating and inclining seats.
+As built, the first 16 carriages (2240–2256) were given the code SBS and could seat 31 passengers in 2 and 1 rotating and inclining seats.
 A further 6 could be seated in a compartment next to the ladies toilet.
 During the 1960s ten cars were converted to 2 and 2 seats which increased the seating to 48.
 In 1979 to differentiate between the different seating capacities the remaining lower capacity SBS carriages were recoded TBS.
 During the mid-1980s, these TBS carriages were converted to day-night seating which altered the seating capacity to 48, these cars were then recoded TDS.

 Four SBS carriages were converted to day-night cars (2245, 2252, 2255 & 2256) and recoded SDS.

 During the early 1980s, 3 SBS cars (2241, 2248 & 2249) had their compartment section altered to a storeroom for the dining cars on the Gold Coast Motorail.
 This reduced the seating capacity to 42, with these cars recoded SBZ.
 These three cars were further rebuilt between 1987 and 1989 and had new toilets fitted at one end, with the other end being rebuilt into a large luggage area with a guard's compartment, these cars then had a seating capacity of 36 and were given the code SBH.